t-d-k/LibreCrypt/docs/notes_PC.md

-* After creating a new volume, it must be mounted and formatted.
+* After creating a new container, it is automatically opened and formatted.
 * Linux encryption settings files (".les") files are straightforward text files which contain the settings entered.
 * Peter Gutmann's "cryptlib" may (**optionally**) be used as an RNG, this is inculded in the LibreCrypt installation.
 It may also be downloaded from [http://www.cs.auckland.ac.nz/~pgut001/cryptlib/](http://www.cs.auckland.ac.nz/%7Epgut001/cryptlib/).
 If installed, the "cryptlib" option is not greyed out on RNG selection dialogs.